fmacpro/horseman-article-parser/README.md

 ### Using Compromise plugins to improve results

 Compromise is the natural language processor that allows `horseman-article-parser` to return topics e.g. people, places & organisations.
-You can now pass custom plugins to compromise to modify or add to the word lists like so.
+You can now pass custom plugins to compromise to modify or add to the word lists like so:
-This allows us to match - for example - names which are not in the base compromise word lists.

 ```
 /** add some names